gplepage/vegas/doc/source/tutorial.rst

     concentrating samples where the function is largest and reducing errors.
     As a result, the per-iteration error
-    is reduced to 3.4% by the fifth iteration, and below 2% by the end --- an improvement by almost two orders of magnitude from the start.
+    is reduced to 4.3% by the fifth iteration, and below 2% by the end --- an improvement by almost two orders of magnitude from the start.
 Eventually the per-iteration error stops decreasing because |vegas| has found the optimal remapping, at which point
     it has fully adapted to the integrand.

     **Weighted Average:** The final result, 1.0015 ± 0.0091,
     is obtained from a weighted
-    average of the separate results from each iteration.
+    average of the separate results from each iteration: estimates are weighted by the inverse variance, thereby giving much less weight to the early iterations, where the errors are largest.
     The individual estimates are statistical: each
     is a random number drawn from a distribution whose mean equals the correct value of the integral, and the errors